741 Colonel Ledyard Highway

 over Ledyard.
 He stated in the Evaluation of their Grant Application that Ledyard

-that their call volume was lower than the other Agencies.
-Therefore, he explained
+volume was lower than the other Agencies.
+Therefore, he explained when they have a

-when they have a tie, that the Federal Emergency Management Agency ( FEMA)
+tie, that the Federal Emergency Management Agency (FEMA) looked at call volume,

-looked at call volume, noting with Ledyard having between 600-700 calls a year,
+noting with Ledyard having between 600-700 calls a year, that it puts them behind

-Department was looking to replace, that it would strengthen their Grant Application
+to replace, it would strengthen their Grant Application because they would be

-because they would be upgrading existing used equipment.
-He stated their last
+upgrading their existing older equipment.
+He stated their last Assistance to

-that it would have require a 5% local match, which was about $6,000.
+have required a 5% local match, which was about $6,000.

-Mr. Holyfield went on to state by purchasing the used SCBA Cascade filling station
+Mr. Holyfield went on to state by purchasing the used SCBA Cascade Filling Station

 from Preston for a total cost of $7,000 (equipment and installation) that it would

-Ledyard Center, so that they would not have to take the SCBA cylinders to Gales
+Ledyard Center and the Rescue Truck in Ledyard Center, so that they would not have

-Ferry Fire Department to fill the cylinders.
-He stated they have career staff assigned
+to take the SCBA cylinders to Gales Ferry Fire Department to fill the cylinders.
+He

-to the different sides of town to minimize response time, and maximize customer
+stated they have career staff assigned to the different sides of town to minimize

-service delivery to the taxpayers.
-He stated purchasing the SCBA Cascade filling
+response time, and maximize customer service delivery to the taxpayers.
+He stated

-station aids them in achieving their goals.
+purchasing the SCBA Cascade filling station would aide them in achieving their

 Councilor Ryan thanked Mr. Holyfield for his explanation, noting that having a low